MA Professional Education

-Completed your PGCE within the last 5 years
+Completed your PGCE QTS (or PGDip) within the last 5 years

 If you are a recent PGCE graduate, you will need to apply directly via the Postgraduate Application form before Monday 29th November 2021.
 There is no application fee for this course.
-You will also be required to provide your PGCE transcript.
-This will allow for an application for the Postgraduate Certificate in Professional Education can be submitted on your behalf to allow the transfer of credits.
-Where applicants have previously studied at the University of Warwick for their PGCE, we recommend you provide the details of your PGCE reference.
+You will also be required to provide your PGCE transcript and your PGCE Reference from your Provider.
+This will allow for an application for recognition of your prior learning to be submitted on your behalf to allow the transfer of 90 credits from your PGCE (or PGDip) towards the MA programme.

 Completed your PGCE over 5 years ago

-If you have completed your PGCE over 5 years ago, you will need to have completed the Postgraduate Certificate in Professional Education prior to applying.
-Applications should be made directly via the Postgraduate Application form before Monday 29th November 2021.
+If you have completed your PGCE over 5 years ago, you will need to have applied for and completed the Postgraduate Certificate in Professional Education prior to applying for the MA in Professional Education.
+Candidates completing the CTE Postgraduate Certificate in Professional Education will be able to apply for admission on to the MA in Professional Education which will allow the transfer of these 90 credits toward the MA.
+Applications for this route in to the MA should be made directly via the Postgraduate Application form before Monday 29th November 2021.
 There is no application fee for this course.
-You will also be required to provide confirmation of your completion of the Postgraduate Certificate in Professional Education.
-This will allow for an application for the Postgraduate Certificate in Professional Education to be submitted on your behalf and allow the transfer of these credits.
+You will also be required to provide confirmation of your completion of the CTE Postgraduate Certificate in Professional Education.